 November 2016: Release of OECD Inequality Update 2016 "Income inequality remains high in the face of weak recovery"

 This quality review (December 2012) is in three main parts:

 See also external Review of the OECD Income Distribution Database - The Journal of Economic Inequality - December 2015, Volume 13, Issue 4, pp 579–602

-THE OECD'S "COMPARE YOUR INCOME" WEB TOOL
+THE new 2020 edition of the OECD "COMPARE YOUR INCOME" WEB TOOL

 How much do you earn compared with others in your country?
 Do you feel rich, poor, or just average?
 In only a few clicks, you can see where you fit in your country's income distribution.
 This new 2020 edition explores how your perceptions of income inequality impact your willingness to support redistribution initiatives, and allows you to have a say in what areas are most important to you for public spending.